Click play to listen to the full story!

 Today, as we unveil our flagship tour train, we hope that it inspires the next generation of African engineers, designers, artists and visionaries, to dream even bigger dreams.

-The trains that we are soon to be deploying are currently in the last stages of testing on the new and improved D.E.O.S.™ (Dense Earthed Oscillation Systems) 2.8 rail system developed by G.H.O.S.T.
+The trains that we are soon to be deploying are currently in the last stages of testing on the new and improved D.E.O.S.™ (Diamagnetically Earthed Oscillation Systems) 2.8 rail system developed by G.H.O.S.T.
 ENGINEERING™ and the heavy engineering arm of VIBRANIUM INDUSTRIES.

 I’m very happy to say that in December later this year, many of you and your families will be on a trip between various cities on the African continent.